SomeJoGrams/ConwaysGameOfLife/Readme.md

 Some really nice complex shapes can follow from this simple rules already.

+## How to use

+See an example in the linked github page
+Open the dist index.html in a browser.
+Preferably on a self hosted server to avoid issues with cross site requests.
+Tested in Firefox 130.0.1

+## How to install for development

+* assuming npm is installed
+* run "npm ci"
+* Also tasks defined in the package.json can be used, e.g. jest for testing

 ## Remaining Ideas/ TODOs

     * Add randomization/movement to 'rule' position